 If one of your parents has HD, you have a 50% chance of getting the gene.
 If you get the gene from your parents, you can pass it on to your children, who will also have a 50% chance of getting the gene.
 If you do not get the gene from your parents, you cannot pass the gene on to your children.

-Behavior changes may occur before movement problems, and can include:
+Abnormal behaviors may occur before movement problems develop, and can include:

 - Behavioral disturbances